ripandy/SOAR/Documentation~/docs/features/jsonable-extension.md

 # Jsonable Extension

 SOAR includes a powerful "Jsonable Extension" feature that allows for the serialization and deserialization of `Variable` assets to and from JSON format.
-This is particularly useful for saving and loading game data, initial configurations, or for debugging purposes.
+This is particularly useful for saving and loading game data or initial configurations.

-This functionality is built around the `IJsonable` interface and the `JsonableVariable<T>` base class.
+The functionality is exposed through the `JsonableVariable<T>` base class and a custom Inspector window, which provides tools for converting a variable's data to a JSON string or a local file.

 ## Core Concepts